Robust Multivariate Functional Control Chart: Introduction

-In presence of many functional variables, the lack of robust approaches that deal with outliers is exacerbated by the curse of dimensionality.
-Traditional multivariate robust estimators assume a casewise contamination model for the data, which consists in a mixture of two distributions, where the majority of the cases is free of contamination and the minority mixture component describes an unspecified outlier generating distribution. \cite{alqallaf2009propagation} show that these traditional estimators are affected by the problem of propagation of outliers.
-In situations where only a small number of cases are contaminated, the traditional robust approaches work well.
-However, under an independent contamination model such as cellwise outliers (i.e., contamination in each variable is independent from the other variables), when the dimensionality of the data is high, the fraction of perfectly observed cases can be rather small and the traditional robust estimators may fail.
-Moreover, \cite{agostinelli2015robust} point out that both types of data contamination, casewise and cellwise, may occur together.
-This problem has been addressed in the multivariate scalar setting by \cite{agostinelli2015robust} that propose a two steps method.
-In the first step, a univariate filter is used to eliminate large cellwise outliers, i.e., detection and replacement by missing values, then, in the second step, a robust estimation, specifically designed to deal with missing data, is applied to the incomplete data. \cite{leung2016robust} notice that the univariate filter does not handle well moderate-size cellwise outliers, therefore they introduce for the first step a consistent bivariate filter to be used in combination with the univariate filter. \cite{rousseeuw2018detecting} propose a method for detecting deviating data cells that takes the correlations between the variables into account, whereas, \cite{tarr2016robust} devise a method for robust estimation of precision matrices under cellwise contamination.
-Other methods that consider cellwise outliers have been developed for regression and classification \citep{filzmoser2020cellwise,aerts2017cellwise}.
+In presence of many functional variables, the curse of dimensionality exacerbates the development of scalable robust approaches.
+In fact, traditional multivariate robust estimators assume only a so-called \textit{casewise} contamination model for the data, which consists of a mixture of two distributions, one representing the majority of the cases that are free of contamination and the second describing the minority of the cases assumed as generated by an unspecified outlier distribution.
+These traditional estimators work well when a small number of cases are contaminated.
+However, they are affected by the outlier propagation problem \citep{alqallaf2009propagation} and may fail when the fraction of perfectly observed cases is small.
+Unfortunately, this is very common when the data are high dimensional and outliers are \textit{cellwise}, that is contamination in each variable is independent of the other ones.

+Moreover, as pointed out by \cite{agostinelli2015robust}, in the multivariate scalar setting, casewise and cellwise data contamination may occur together.
+To overcome this problem, they propose a two steps method.
+In the first step, they use a univariate filter to detect large cellwise outliers and replace them with missing values.
+Then, in the second step, a robust estimation specifically designed to deal with missing data is applied to the incomplete data to overcome the casewise contamination. \cite{leung2016robust} notice however that the univariate filter does not handle moderate-size cellwise outliers well and introduce in the first step of \cite{agostinelli2015robust} a consistent bivariate filter in combination with the univariate filter. \cite{rousseeuw2018detecting} propose a new method for detecting deviating data cells that takes into account variables correlation, whereas, \cite{tarr2016robust} devise a method for robust estimation of precision matrices under cellwise contamination.